ibizaman/selfhostblocks/modules/services/forgejo/docs/default.md

 ```

 The `shb.forgejo.ldap.adminPasswordFile` must be the same
-as the `shb.ldap.ldapUserPasswordFile` which is achieved
+as the `shb.lldap.ldapUserPasswordFile` which is achieved
 with the `key` option.
 The other secrets can be randomly generated with
 `nix run nixpkgs#openssl -- rand -hex 64`.